29

 2 years ago

-This is a great question and what Taro helps with!
-(If you don't feel more confident after reading through Taro discussions, attending the live events, and chatting with us directly, ping me for a refund!)
+If you don't feel more confident after being in Taro (watching courses, reading discussions, attending the live events), ping me for a refund!

 • Study the code review process at your company.
 Learn from high quality PRs, and incorporate feedback from poor PRs into your own code.